avast/PurpleDome/doc/source/basics/background.rst

 Basics
 ======

-Purple Dome is a simulated and automated environment to experiment with several operating system attacking each other.
+Purple Dome is a simulated and automated environment to experiment with hacking - and defense.

+PurpleDome is relevant for you:

+* If you develop sensors for bolt on security
+* If you want to test detection logic for your bolt on security
+* If you want to stress test mitigation around your vulnerable apps
+* Experiment with hardening your OS or software
+* Want to forensically analyse a system after an attack
+* Do some blue team exercises
+* Want to train ML on data from real attacks

-This tool generates an attacker VM and target VMs.
-Automated attacks are then run against the targets and they will log system events.
-Those logs will then be stored away for analysis.
+PurpleDome simulates a small busniess network.
+It generates an attacker VM and target VMs.
+Automated attacks are then run against the targets.

-Attacks are started from the attacker VM which is normally a Kali linux machine (with all the Kali tools) running a Caldera server for additional tooling.
+Depending on which sensors you picked you will get their logs.
+And the logs from the attacks.
+Perfect to compare them side-by-side.

+Attacks are written as small plugins and control pre-installed tools:

+* Kali command line tools
+* Caldera commands
+* Metasploit

+That way your experiments focus on behaviour detection.
+And not on whack-a-mole games with malware samples.

 -------------------